xiaomiyao/TCPChatApp/README.md

    - 💬 The message is bundled into a `Message` object and included in an `Envelope`.
    - 🗂️ The envelope is serialized to JSON and encrypted.
    - 📤 The encrypted message is sent to the server.
+   - 🚀 New encryption flows ensure that all messages are securely transmitted.

 3. **Receiving Messages**
    - 👂 A background thread listens for incoming messages.